 The 15 Best Board Games for Couples to Play on Game Night

-This is the best kingdom building game, and is great for couples who enjoy building and developing kingdoms and thrones.
-Dominion is one of the most popular deck building games worldwide, and is an ideal introduction to the mechanics of deck building for new players, as well as seasoned vets.
-Playing this game with you partner will encourage you to be collaborative in strategizing, and to be creative, which is ideal for relationship bonding.
+This is the best kingdom building game and is great for couples who enjoy building and developing kingdoms and thrones.
+Dominion is one of the most popular deck-building games worldwide and is an ideal introduction to the mechanics of deck building for new players, as well as seasoned vets.
+Playing this game with your partner will encourage you to be collaborative in strategizing, and to be creative, which is ideal for relationship bonding.

 The endless strategies and card combinations that can be played make each game unique and exciting.
 After a few rounds of this game, you will clearly see if this style of game is something you and your partner will enjoy.

 2. Carcassonne Board Game Best City Building Game

 This is the best option for a city building game, making it great for couples who enjoy building and developing cities.
 The game is based on an actual city in the south of France that is known for its heavily fortified walls.
 During the game, each player acts as a developer from the countryside and aims to make their own unique impact on the terrain.

 At the beginning of each person’s turn, they place a new tile on the board, connecting it to an existing tile.
 These tiles represent components of cities, roads, fields, or monasteries.
 Each player also has a collection of “meeples” (or followers) that they can use to claim areas.
 When meeples are placed on the board, they can turn into thieves, knights, monks, and farmers to help players develop the land around their cities.
 Players gain points by using their meeples, and whoever has the most points once the final tile is played wins the game.